 Arroyo is an above-average defender and holds his own at the plate.
 The biggest issue for the former first-rounder has always been staying healthy.

 Shortstop (1): Kiké Hernández

 Hernández has the opportunity he has always wanted -- to play shortstop on a near everyday basis.
-After playing center field for Puerto Rico in the Classic, Hernández will get back in the swing of things at shortstop upon his return to camp.
+After playing center field for Puerto Rico in the Classic, Hernández will get back in the swing of things at shortstop.

 Third base (1): Rafael Devers

 Now the face of the franchise, Devers has already done so much and is just coming into his prime as he heads into his age-26 season.